composingcap/Grainflow_Pd/README.md

-Grainflow is a powerful granulation tool build for Max designed to be as flexible as possible to allow for rapid experimentation with granulation.
+Grainflow is a powerful granulation tool designed to be as flexible as possible to allow for rapid experimentation with granulation.
 Grainflow is a synchronous and sample accurate granulator what also is offering a toolkit of vast customization.

 ## Key Features